 THE ARTISTIC DIRECTOR

-In 2015, he was invited to be a TEDx speaker at the Bangalore convention, where he spoke on 'How to Build a Character?' (we can hyperlink the youtube video to this)
+In 2015, he was invited to be a TEDx speaker at the Bangalore convention, where he spoke on 'How to Create a Character?'

 In 2017, he was awarded the Fulbright Distinguished Award in Teaching (FDAT) and returned having completed a 4-month inquiry-based project from Indiana University.